 There are tens of thousands of UK-based recruitment websites but not all are created equal.
 What makes a great recruitment website is its ability to grow your candidate base, increase quality applications, offer a positive candidate experience and entice all users to return.

-The best recruitment websites feature in-built recruiting features and functionalities, offer candidates and clients everything they need to know and fit with the agency’s branding and recruitment strategy.
+The best recruitment websites feature in-built recruiting features and functionalities.
+And offer candidates and clients everything they need to know and fit with the agency’s branding and recruitment strategy.

 A one-size-fits-all design doesn’t ever really fit all.
 A great recruitment website will be designed to meet the needs and goals of the agency and will be specific to them.
 Everything from branding to differences arising from industry requirements will play a part in a bespoke design.
 It ensures visitors know who you are, what you do and that you are the leader in your area.
 A bespoke design enables you to target your market more succinctly, convey your business vision and values clearly, and project what makes you unique and competitive.

 Clear and defined goals

 Setting out the goals you have for your website is the first thing you should do before you start working on it.
 Without clearly defined goals it is impossible to create a website that will produce the results you are looking for.

 For example, is your primary aim for candidates to apply for a job or to register with your agency?
 Do you want to target candidates or be more client-focused?
 The answers to such questions will inform the design, the copy, the features, the pages – everything.